 This surprised me when it was first raised.
-But some of the feedback I've received makes me think that it's a widely held view.
+But some of the feedback I've received makes me thing that it's a widely held view.
 The best answer is to consider the examples in the Tutorials and Motivating Examples section of the library documentation.
-I believe they convincingly demonstrate that any program which does not use this library must be assumed to contain arithmetic errors.
+I believe the convincingly demonstrate that any program that doesn't use this library is absent of arithmetic errors.